Sera91/SMR3941-ICTP/Day0/Instruction_to_run_Jupyter_server_on_Leonardo.md

 To search which tcp connections are opened you can use the command:
 $ tail -10 /etc/services

-to print the PID type the following command on the local terminal:
+If you are a Linux user to print the PID type the following command on the local terminal :

 $ fuser 8888/tcp
 (this command will print the PID of the process listening the port in the format "8888/tcp:   PID")

+If you are Windows user you can print the PID with the command:
+$ netstat -a -n -o | findstr "88XX"

-To kill the job (and the associated tcp connection) type:
+If you are a Linux user To kill the job (and the associated tcp connection) you should type:
 $ kill -9 PID

+If you are a windows user you can type the following command

+taskkill /pid PID /f